 Walmart stores are a great choice for buying a fishing license.

-What Happens with Illinois Fishing License Fees?
+What Happens With Illinois Fishing License Fees?

-The fees collected through license sales are used to help fund Illinois programs on management, conservation, and preservation of its water and natural resources.
+The fees collected through license sales are used to help fund Illinois programs on the management, conservation, and preservation of its water and natural resources.

-Does Illinois Have Reciprocal License arrangements with neighboring states?
+Does Illinois Have Reciprocal License Arrangements With Neighboring States?

-Does Illinois offer Lifetime Fishing Licenses?
+Does Illinois Offer Lifetime Fishing Licenses?

 Yes.
 Illinois does offer lifetime licenses for its residents – Resident Lifetime Fishing License and Resident Lifetime Sportsmen’s Combination Hunting/Fishing License.